ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

 10. Copy the value of **$some-long-encrypted-value without the curly brackets!**.
 This is the encrypted value of the **$gitlab-push-token** you generated in step 5.
-11. Now, you can delete this test project and input the following values into your Artemis configuration _application-prod.yml_ (replace the placeholders with the actual values you wrote down)
+11. Now, you can delete this test project and input the following values into your Artemis configuration _application-artemis.yml_ (replace the placeholders with the actual values you wrote down)

         artemis:
             version-control: